 Avon is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Avon’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Avon is a somewhat ethnically-diverse city.
 The people who call Avon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Avon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Avon include Irish, English, Italian, and Polish.
+Important ancestries of people in Avon include German, Irish, Italian, English, and Polish.

 The most common language spoken in Avon is English.
 Other important languages spoken here include Spanish and Other Indo-European.